 Written by Pam Crooks

 Pam has written 14 western romances, most with Harlequin Historicals.
-She has recently re-released four titles by ebook.
-Her newest releases include HER MOTHER'S KILLER, a romantic suspense, and THE SPYGLASS PROJECT, Book One of her new Secret Six series, historical suspense set in the 1920s and written under her new pseudonym, Frankie Astuto!
+She has recently re-released four titles by ebook, individually and in a boxed set titled IN THE ARMS OF A COWBOY.
+More releases are HER MOTHER'S KILLER, a romantic suspense, and THE SPYGLASS PROJECT, Book One of her new Secret Six series, historical suspense set in the 1920s!

 Visit Pam Crooks's website